Fabioni/Typst-TUM-Thesis-Template/template/glossary.typ

     // "longplural" will be used when "long" should be pluralized
     longplural: "diagonal matrices",
     description: "Probably some math stuff idk",
   ),
-  // Add a GROUP
-  (
-    key: "tum",
-    short: "TU Munich",
-    // The terms are displayed by groups in the glossary
-    group: "Universities",
-  ),
   // Add a CUSTOM entry
   (